Lockdown should be lifted in a phased manner, says Ker

-Thiruvananthapuram, Apr 11 (PTI): Kerala's stand on the nationwide lockdown is that it should be lifed in a phased manner and the state is prepared to accept all restrictions proposed by the Centre beyound April 14, Chief Minister Pinarayi Vijayan said here on Saturday.
-Briefing reporters on details of the discussions with Prime Minister Narendra Modi during the video conference with chief ministers, Vijayan said he had also sought the centre's intervention to operate special flights to to bring back Keralites stranded due to the lockdown in various countries where they had gone on a visiting visas.
+Kerala's stand on the nationwide lockdown is that it should be lifted in a phased manner and the state is prepared to accept all restrictions proposed by the Centre beyond April 14, Chief Minister Pinarayi Vijayan said here on Saturday.
+Briefing reporters on details of the discussions with Prime Minister Narendra Modi during the video conference with chief ministers, Vijayan said he had also sought the center's intervention to operate special flights to bring back Keralites stranded due to the lockdown in various countries where they had gone on a visiting visa.

 The Prime Minister also said that we need to be more careful in the coming weeks", Vijayan said.
 The state had suggested that it was not ready to go back to the pre-lockdown situation.